Mold

 • Black water

+Clean water is uncontaminated and typically comes from a sink, toilet, or water line.
+Grey water often comes from dishwashers, laundry machines, and other appliances and has other substances in it that could be harmful if ingested.
 Blackwater is the most contaminated water damage category and usually comes from a sewer backup or stagnant water.
 This is very unsanitary and could result in serious illness if ingested.

 Roof Leaks

 A leaky roof is a specific type of water damage problem that can be a huge headache for homeowners.
-Roof damage can be caused by severe weather conditions such as hurricanes or tornadoes or by falling trees, animals, or fires.
+Roof damage can be caused by severe weather conditions such as hurricanes or tornadoes, or by falling trees, animals, or fires.

 Replacing a roof is ultimately the best long-term solution, but this is a huge project and often it can’t be done right away.
 However, homeowners can’t simply leave the roof as it is and allow more water to get into the house.